4 Best Tennis Racquets for Control (2022)

 Power

-This updated Vcore Pro 2021 has slightly increased the 1 mm variable beam width for enhanced power potential and stability.
+This updated Yonex Vcore Pro 97 (2021) has slightly increased the 1 mm variable beam width for enhanced power potential and stability.

 This is not the most power potential racquet in the Vcore Pro line-up and you don’t get the free access of power so ease it doesn’t mean that you don’t get adequate amount of power with this racquet so, Overall you get the control-oriented form of power.